-The services of our executive officers and other employees are provided pursuant to the administrative services agreement, under which we pay an annual fee.
-Mr. Paul A. Wogan stepped down as CEO with effect from August 01, 2021, and Paolo Enoizi was appointed as CEO.
+The services of our executive officers and other employees are provided pursuant to the updated/amended administrative services agreement, under which we pay an annual fee.
+For 2022, our executive officers were Paolo Enoizi, CEO, Achilleas Tasioulas, CFO, and Konstantinos Karathanos, COO, with the last mentioned having been appointed to the role in February 2022 as a successor to Paolo Enoizi who held both the CEO and COO role from August 2021 to February 2022.
 We do not pay any of our executive officers any compensation directly.
 See "Item 7.
 Major Unitholders and Related Party Transactions-B. Related Party Transactions-Administrative Services Agreement".
 Our officers and employees and officers and employees of our subsidiaries and affiliates of GasLog and our general partner may participate in employee pension and benefit plans and arrangements sponsored by GasLog, GasLog subsidiaries, our general partner or their affiliates, including plans that may be established in the future.
-We did not set aside or accrue any amounts in the year ended December 31, 2021 to provide pension, retirement or similar benefits to our senior management.
+We did not set aside or accrue any amounts in the year ended December 31, 2022 to provide pension, retirement or similar benefits to our senior management.